-But the most common, and perhaps the greatest, hindrance to customer-centricity is the lack of customer-centric company culture.
-At most organizations, the culture remains product-focused or sales-driven, or customer-centricity is considered a priority only for certain functions such as marketing.
-To successfully implement a customer-centric strategy and operating structure, a company must have a culture that aligns with them — and leaders who intentionally cultivate the necessary mindset and values in its employees.
+But the most common, and perhaps the greatest, hindrance to customer centricity is the lack of customer centric culture.
+At most organizations, the culture remains product-focused or sales-driven, or customer centricity is considered a priority only for certain functions such as marketing.
+To successfully implement a customer centric strategy and operating structure, a company must have a culture that aligns with them — and leaders who intentionally cultivate the necessary mindset and values in its employees.

 To inculcate empathy as a universal value, one that informs everything their company does, leaders must do more than giving it lip service.
 Slack, the business communication software company engages empathy.
 Employees spend a lot of time reading customer messages and observing customers try to apprehend what they want and need.
 Consumer support specialists are encouraged to research the people they’re helping and create mini personas for them to better understand how the consumers are using Slack.
 The company screens to support people who know how to express empathy through the written word, and the company doesn’t allow them to cut and paste canned responses.
 And for partner companies who build apps on the Slack platform, the company promotes nine best practices to help them practice empathy, including “outline your use cases” and “storyboard each interaction.”

-Democratize customer insights.
-For every employee to adopt a customer-centric mindset, every employee must understand the company’s customers.
+For every employee to adopt a customer centric mindset, every employee must understand the company’s customers.
 Adobe Systems has extended access to customer insights for all employees.
 It doesn’t store up customer understanding in the sales and marketing groups and then expects other departments to focus entirely on their functions.

 The organization created a new department, a combined team of customer and employee experience, to facilitate better customer understanding.
 It set up listening stations where employees can go, either online or in an Adobe office, to listen to customer calls.
 And at every all-employee meeting, leaders give an update on the organization’s customer experience delivery.